Skip to main content

 Because every shot has an xG value, you can compare what a player or team actually scored against what their shots "should" have produced.
 A striker who scores 15 goals from shots worth 10 xG in total is outscoring their underlying chances.
 One who scores 6 goals from 12 xG worth of shots is scoring less than the quality of their chances suggests.

 This gap gets read as finishing above or below expectation, and it's a real pattern worth watching.
 It isn't a guaranteed forecast, though.
+Opta Analyst's own look at hot scoring streaks found that a run of overperformance does not automatically have to reverse for the numbers to catch up, since the goals already scored are banked either way.
 Differences between goals and xG can be driven by randomness over a small number of matches, by genuine finishing skill, or by limits in the model itself, and separating those out isn't straightforward from a handful of games.

 Reading an xG gap